 From bustling backyard barbecues to serene strolls through nature, encounters with wasps are an inevitable part of life in the Evergreen State.
 Knowing about the different types of wasps in our area can help you identify nests, avoid painful stings, and enjoy your time outdoors without worrying about a dangerous encounter with stinging insects.

-Types of Wasps in your area
+Types of Wasps in Spokane, WA and Coeur d'Alene, ID

 Here in eastern Washington, we’re no stranger to sunny days that are riddled with wasps buzzing around.
 Some of the most common types of wasps you’ll find around here include: